 As I mentioned in the beginning, Back to School 2020 is leaving a bitter taste in all of our mouths.
 We want the best for everyone involved, but it is difficult to know exactly what that is.
 If you decide to homeschool or use distance learning options, here are some educational websites that are fun.
+One new one, Blooket, is a favorite of most children. you may also be struggling with ways to get students excited about their learning , so here are 11 proven tips to improve student engagement.
 Also, here are some great writing prompts for students from elementary to high school and a personalized lesson on M.L.K. you might find useful.
 Another resource and one that your child will love is an Owl Post Books subscription box for the best books and activities to keep your child engaged and learning.

 If you’re looking for ways to break up the time spent at home with some fun activities, you may want to try a book character costume day or week or teach your child chess .
 You could also let them explore a new skill or hobby like art.